-Comfort eating at its finest, here are 13 places to indulge in Perth’s best tiramisu.
+Comfort eating at its finest, here are the top spots to indulge in Perth’s best tiramisu.

 This place is little Italy to a tee—complete with red and white checked tablecloths, Italian waiters shouting across the room, melodious tarantella music and of course, the all-important tiramisu lauded by many as ‘the best ever’.
 We don’t know about that, but Ciao Italia's tiramisu definitely has the thickest layers of mascarpone ever, plus a generous drizzling of chocolate sauce and cream on top… too much?
 Never.